 The resolution of data depends on the actual timeseries type.
 For example, the network interfaces traffic is usually recorded with a 1 second resolution, whereas the hosts L7 protocols data usually have 5 minutes resolution.
 Moreover, in same cases (e.g. RRD), the resolution of the data depends on how old is the data.

 RRD is the default driver used.
 It writes data in the form of local .rrd files.
-With RRD the retention time for recorded data is fixed 1 year.
 RRD automatically aggregates old data to save space, reducing its resolution.
-Ence older data will be aggregated together and finally be removed after 1 year (in fact RRD stands for Round Robin Database).
+Hence older data will be aggregated together and finally be removed after 1 year (in fact RRD stands for Round Robin Database).

 ntopng supports writing and fetching timeseries data from an InfluxDB server.
-Since database communication happens via the network, the server can also be located into an external host.
+Since database communication happens via the network, the server can also be located on an external host.

 Here is an overview of the features ntopng provides:

 - A database is automatically configured according to the InfluxDB Database field value